 - Adjust for maximum response on a weak signal.
 While depressing an RT504 button and monitoring the oscilloscope, move the RT504 around, seeking R.F. null spots.
 Alternatively, insert the running RT504 in an empty metal coffee can (or similar), and move the RT504 and can around until a weak, yet visible signal is generated:

 - Verify that the adjustment is still optimal when the alignment tool and your body are far removed from the RR501.

-attempt to test R.F. range with the oscilloscope attached.
+Note: Do not attempt to test R.F. range with the oscilloscope attached.
 The ’scope sufficiently loads the circuit and/or distorts the R.F. pattern that range tests will be disappointing and meaningless.

 - Remove power from RR501.
 Fully disconnect oscilloscope.

 - If tuning slug is loose, apply a dab of nail polish or your favorite removable thread locking chemical.

 - With cover in, or close to, normal position (or 180° rotation), connect RR501 directly to powerline and test R.F. range.

 PLC Output Frequency Adjustment

 - Unplug the RR501.
 Jumper transistor T8 base to emitter to produce continuous 120kHz PLC out oscillation.
 (Connecting the end of R28 closest to TR8 to circuit common is the same as jumpering T8 B to E).